Table of Contents Show

-In Southern California, amidst some outstanding natural landscapes, the San Gabriel Valley has marked an important topography and development.
+In Southern California, amidst some outstanding natural landscapes, the mesmerizing San Gabriel Valley is a must-visit place for all.

 The San Gabriel Mountains to the North and the San Gabriel River flow through the valley’s heart.
 It plays an important role in the prosperity of this city.

 Once a land of agriculture, it has now evolved into an entire urban city.
 Inhabitants have flourished and made this outstanding beauty the talk of the town.

 California is a place known for its rich and diverse topographies.
 And one such gem native to this place is the San Gabriel Valley.

 Today, it is home to many communities; it is a land of diverse cultures and a rich history you must explore at least once.

 1. About the San Gabriel Valley

 The San Gabriel Valley is spread over 200 Square miles and includes 31 cities and five unincorporated communities.

 It falls to the east of Los Angeles and is also included in Los Angeles County.
 Amongst its 31 cities, it is the largest one is in Pasadena.

 One of the major highlights of this place is the natives who have inhabited the Valley, and you can find more Asian American communities in the Valley than in any other region of the States.